pLazy/workshop/README.md

+# Generation of prompt
-# Downloading and preparing the data:
+## Downloading and preparing the data:

 - Downloaded the data from https://www.kaggle.com/datasets/seanlahman/the-history-of-baseball
 - Cloned the https://github.com/benhamner/baseball.git found from the kaggle page